Kashawn-Brown/MicroFlix/modules/user-service/README.md

 * If tests fail with missing classes or beans, I make sure I’m running from the project root with `./mvnw test` so Maven picks up the full multi-module context.
 * If a test fails unexpectedly, I check the stack trace for which service or controller threw the exception and update either the test or the implementation accordingly.

 ---

+## Error handling

+* Invalid credentials:

+  * When I call `/api/v1/auth/login` with a bad email/password combination, the service returns an error response.
+  * The controller and security layer work together so that invalid credentials don’t leak details about which part was wrong (email vs password).

+* Duplicate registration:

+  * When I try to register with an email that already exists, the service rejects the request and does not create a second user.
+  * This keeps the `email` field unique and avoids inconsistent account state.

+* Unauthorized access:

+  * All profile-related endpoints (like `/api/v1/users/me`, update profile, change password) are protected by JWT-based auth.
+  * If I hit these endpoints without a valid `Authorization: Bearer <token>` header, the service returns an appropriate 401-style response instead of user data.

+As I refine the API, the goal is to keep controller code simple and move more of the error mapping into shared handlers so clients see clear, consistent error formats across endpoints.

+---

+## Future plans

+Later, I plan to extend user-service to:

+* Add user-facing flows like password reset, email verification, and possibly multi-factor auth.
+* Standardize error responses (using `ProblemDetail` or a shared error envelope) so all services return a consistent JSON format for failures.
+* Introduce more fine-grained roles and permissions once there are admin/moderation features.
+* Expose additional profile fields and preferences that other services (like ratings or recommendations) can use.

+These are intentionally kept out of the initial MVP so the core auth + profile flows stay stable and easy to reason about first.

+---